Prerequisites for using SageMaker HyperPod - Amazon SageMaker AI

 To learn more about requesting a quota increase in general, see Requesting a Quota Increase in the AWS Service Quotas User Guide.

-Setting up SageMaker HyperPod with your Amazon VPC
+Setting up SageMaker HyperPod with a custom Amazon VPC

-To set up a SageMaker HyperPod cluster with your Amazon VPC, check the following items.
+To set up a SageMaker HyperPod cluster with a custom Amazon VPC, review the following prerequisites.

 Note

-• Before creating a SageMaker HyperPod cluster with a custom VPC, ensure that your AWS account has sufficient capacity for creating the required number of Elastic Network Interfaces (ENIs) within that VPC.
-This limit is controlled by Amazon EC2 and varies by AWS Region.
-SageMaker HyperPod cannot request limit increases on your behalf.
+• Validate Elastic Network Interface (ENI) capacity in your AWS account before creating a SageMaker HyperPod cluster with a custom VPC.
+The ENI limit is controlled by Amazon EC2 and varies by AWS Region.
+SageMaker HyperPod cannot automatically request quota increases.

 1. Open the Service Quotas console.